Laura Branigan: "Play Gloria" association with St. Louis Blues

-From January 2019, the Blues would post a 30–10–5 record in the remaining games to finish at 45–28–9 and qualify for a playoff spot.
-The team advanced to the 2019 Stanley Cup Finals, where they defeated the Boston Bruins in seven games to win the first Stanley Cup in franchise history.
-The bands Phish and Vampire Weekend, who were both holding concerts in St. Louis on the night of Game 7, performed covers of "Gloria" when they learned the Blues had won the Cup.
-The dramatic turnaround in the Blues' fortunes following their adoption of "Gloria" led to it being embraced as their new victory anthem.
-The song is played at Enterprise Center every time the Blues win a game, leading to "Play Gloria!" becoming both a meme and victory chant for Blues fans.
+The St. Louis Blues NHL team began using Branigan's version of "Gloria" as its unofficial victory song when they went on a franchise-record 11-game winning streak during the 2018–19 season.
+The team advanced to the 2019 Stanley Cup Final and defeated the Boston Bruins.
+The bands Phish and Vampire Weekend, both holding concerts in St. Louis the night of Game 7, performed "Gloria" when the Blues won the Cup.
+The dramatic turnaround in the Blues' fortunes led to "Gloria" being embraced as their new victory anthem, with the song played every time the Blues win a home game.
+"Gloria" re-entered the Billboard charts and reached No. 3 on the iTunes singles chart.